djbrieck/brieckspro/content/posts/zoom-auto-fullscreen-fix/index.md

 I have a very intentional placement of windows on the screen.
 So I can see my notes etc., so every time Zoom goes full screen, its bit of a disruption for my workflow.

 After a few times, I looked for a way to stop this from happening and found it.
-See below for I how I stopped the full screen take over with Zoom meetings.
+See below for how I stopped the full screen take over with Zoom meetings.

 ## A Solution